 - Divert more organic solid waste from landfills and into composting, digestion, and nutrient recovery programs.

 We are working through our network of scientists to better integrate unit process models for nutrient recycling into watershed-scale hydrological models, such as SWAT, as part of our Phosphorus Field-to-Watershed modeling group.
 See some of the discussions from this modeling group as well as talks on composting from our Phosphorus Forum.
 We’ve also worked to provide regulatory clarity around the land application of biosolids and manure by producing a regulatory analysis embedded within our GIS-P tool.

-The membership of the Sustainable Phosphorus Alliance invites organizations in the Biomaterials Recycling Industry to participate in our activities to further the sector goals.
+The membership of the Sustainable Phosphorus Alliance invites organizations in the Biomaterials Recycling Sector to participate in our activities to further the sector goals.